 I recently had a conversation with a lady regarding her diabetes and we went over her control, diet and general lifestyle or if you prefer ‘behaviour’, she felt she had been receiving misinformation.

-It occurred to me how each and everyone of us take on the role of one of ‘the three wise monkeys’, with or without a long term condition, in all we do.
+It occurred to me how each and every one of us takes on the role of one of ‘the three wise monkeys’, with or without a long-term condition, in all we do.

 The person with diabetes because for many reasons may find sitting in front of a Health Professional stressful so does not hear the relevant information given with support and assistance in mind.

 The Healthcare Professional may feel frustration as it appears the person is willfully ignoring advice but always take a step back and sit in their shoes.